Developing a successful real estate marketing plan is impossible nowadays without modern marketing tools.

 Even if you are connected with them via social networks it doesn’t mean that they know exactly what your needs are and how they can help.
 A few genuine friends who care about you and feel that you care about them as well are better than thousands of social network names of friends of friends.

 Do you go frequently to a nice restaurant?
 Do you know remodeling contractors?
 Include them into your real estate marketing plan.

-For example, if you love a particular popular restaurant in town try to partner with the owner.
-Pass their coupons during your open house events and in return they may distribute your marketing materials.
+For example, if you love a particularly popular restaurant in town try to partner with the owner.
+Pass their coupons during your open house events and in return, they may distribute your marketing materials.
 Contractors often do remodeling or repairs for homeowners before they put their homes for sale.
-Team up with them and for mutual referring of home owners.
+Team up with them and for mutual referring of homeowners.

 Don’t be afraid to ask for referrals.

 You won’t believe how often your friends and relatives don’t put two and two together and refer their neighbor’s Realtor forgetting about you.

 Your web presence is crucial for bringing new business and getting referrals from past clients.
 Home buyers are clearly taking control and doing their research online first before dialing a number, so if you are selling a home or looking for a buyer to sell your hottest listing, your website needs to come up on the first page for a certain target search criteria.
 Of course, to be on the top of the first page of Google is not easy and requires a clear understanding of how and what you should do in order to achieve this goal.